mysticwillz/junior-dev-js-interview/README.md

-# Junior Dev JAVASCRIPT Interview
+# Junior Dev Javascript Interview

 A curated collection of JavaScript interview questions and coding exercises tailored for junior developers.